Gallinipper: Gallinipper

 In 1846, shipwright Henry Gibson rebuilt the ship at Milwaukee, increasing her cargo capacity.
 Renamed Gallinipper, she returned to service, based at Milwaukee and engaged in transporting cargoes of lumber.
 She again was sold and resold, and experienced a number of mishaps, sinking at Beaver Island in Lake Michigan on July 7, 1848, running aground at Milwaukee in 1850; and sinking at the mouth of the Milwaukee River in May 1851.
 She was refloated and returned to service each time.

 During a voyage from Milwaukee, Wisconsin, to Bay de Noque, Michigan, to pick up a cargo of lumber and carrying a crew of seven and two passengers, Gallinipper capsized in Lake Michigan 8 to 10 nmi off the coast of Wisconsin between Manitowoc and Sheboygan during a rain squall on July 7, 1851.
 She righted herself, but then capsized again, and her crew and passengers abandoned ship and were rescued by the schooner Cleopatra.
 Waterlogged, Gallinipper became mostly submerged, but did not sink.
 The schooner Crook sighted her on 9 July 1851 and reported her to be nearly underwater.
 The schooner Convoy later made an unsuccessful attempt to take her under tow 10 nmi from Manitowoc, but gave up and abandoned her 10 nmi southeast by east of Manitowoc after salvaging her mainsail, main boom, and main gaff.
 Despite a search for her by her captain, she was not found again and was presumed to have sunk.
-Valued at USD$3,000 and insured for USD$2,000, she was declared a total loss.
+Valued at USD3,000 and insured for USD2,000, she was declared a total loss.